 Eating Components Tips to gather the correct information How does the customer eat?
-Use open-ended questions Ask what happens during the eating process.
+Ask what happens during the eating process.
 Here are some suggestions: What is the customer's method of eating?
 For example, is it by mouth, feeding tube, or another method?
 How is food set-up for the customer?
 For example, does the customer need help cutting food or opening containers?
 Describe the customer's eating routine from the time the food is plated until the completion of the meal.
 Who is involved?
-Ask the customer and caregiver: • Who provides assistance; • What assistance does each person provide; and • How does the customer participate?
+Ask the customer and caregiver: Who provides assistance; What assistance does each person provide; and How does the customer participate?

 How often does it happen?
 Ask how many meals the customer eats each day AND how often assistance is provided for each meal.
-What is the reason for any help provided?
 Ask questions that invite the customer or caregiver to tell you the reason help is needed.
 Here are some suggestions: What difficulties does the customer have while eating, if any?
 Please tell me more about how much help the customer needs during each meal.
 Tell me about any limitations that prevent the customer from being able to cut their food and open containers.
 You said that you have trouble swallowing your food.
 Please tell me more about the trouble you have.